salesforce-marketingcloud/sdk-flutter-plugin/README.md

-# Salesforce Marketing Cloud Plugin for Flutter
+# Salesforce Marketing Cloud Flutter Plugin

 This module enables the integration of the Marketing Cloud Engagement MobilePush SDK into your Flutter applications.